-- Pedestrian circulation - - New pedestrian accessway from the front of the annex to Linn Avenue - Widening the sidewalk on the southwest side of the structure from 4 feet to 5 feet. - Removing the fencing to allow the pedestrian accessway to extend from the rear of the building to Linn Avenue. - Minimum perimeter parking lot landscaping - o Installation of bushes, trees, shrubs, groundcover and irrigation - Bicycle parking standards - Installation of two bicycle parking facilities which each hold 2 bikes, for a total of 4 bicycle parking stalls.
+- Pedestrian circulation - o New pedestrian accessway from the front of the annex to Linn Avenue - Removing the fencing to allow the pedestrian accessway to extend from the rear of the building to Linn Avenue. - Minimum perimeter parking lot landscaping - o Installation of bushes, trees, shrubs, groundcover and irrigation - Bicycle parking standards - Installation of two bicycle parking facilities which each hold 2 bikes, for a total of 4 bicycle parking stalls. - c.

-- c.
 Area of required improvements. - 1.
 Generally.
 Except as provided in C.2.c.2. below, required improvements shall be made for the entire site. - 2.
 Exception for sites with ground leases.
 Required improvements may be limited to a smaller area if there is a ground lease for the portion of the site where the alterations are proposed.
 If all of the following are met, the area of the ground lease will be considered as a separate site for purposes of required improvements.
 The applicant shall meet the following: - i.
 The signed ground lease or excerpts from the lease document satisfactory to the city attorney shall be submitted to the community development director.
 The portions of the lease shall include the following: - •The term of the lease.
 In all cases, there must be at least one year remaining on the ground lease; and - •A legal description of the boundaries of the lease. - ii.
 The boundaries of the ground lease shall be shown on the site plan submitted with the application.
 The area of the lease shall include all existing and any proposed development that is required for, or is used exclusively by, those uses within the area of the lease; and iii.
 Screening shall not be required along the boundaries of ground leases that are interior to the site.

-Response: A majority of the subject site is leased by Marylhurst Elementary School (see APPENDIX E).
+Finding: Complies as Proposed.
+A majority of the subject site is leased by Marylhurst School.
 The proposed improvements are limited to the portion of the site associated with the proposed development, which is not within a lease agreement.